kalisio/kdk/docs/api/map/services.md

 The sole [hook](./hooks.md) executed on the `catalog` service is one that sets the default query type to layer (ie `$ne: 'service'`) when not provided.

-## Feature service
+## Features service

 ::: tip
 Available as a global and a contextual service
 :::

-The service can be created using the global **createCatalogService(options)** function, if no context provided it will be available as a global service otherwise as a contextual service (e.g. attached to a specific organization), please also refer to core module [**createService()**](../core/application.md#createservice-name-options).
+The service can be created using the global **createFeaturesService(options)** function, if no context provided it will be available as a global service otherwise as a contextual service (e.g. attached to a specific organization), please also refer to core module [**createService()**](../core/application.md#createservice-name-options).

 ### Data model